CarloHan/CarloHan.github.io/source/_posts/solve-the-wifi-connection-unstable-on-ubuntu.md

 categories:
   - - Linux
 date: 2020-11-13 11:36:23
 description: After a period of hard word, I install Ubuntu OS on my Microsoft surface Pro 3 successfully.
-However, there are a few ghost failures taht greatly affect the user experience, such as WiFi connection unstable.
+However, there are a few ghost failures that greatly affect the user experience, such as WiFi connection unstable.
 ---

 ## Description